Pro-Earthquake

 The University of Louisville has established procedures to follow during and after an earthquake:

-During the quake
+During the earthquake:

-2. If you are outside get into an open area away from buildings, power lines and trees.
+2. If you are outside, get into an open area away from buildings, power lines, and trees.

 3. Do not use elevators.